-Wednesday, December 3 (optional information literacy consultations with Mary and an evening workshop dinner) and Thursday, December 4, 2014 (workshop)
+Wednesday, December 3 (optional information literacy consultations with Mary and an evening workshop dinner) and Thursday, December 4, 2014 (presentation)

 Mary MacDonald is professor and Head of Instructional Services at the University Libraries, University of Rhode Island in Kingston, Rhode Island.
 In 1999 she co-authored the Plan for Information Literacy at the URI and co-designed the Library's 3-credit information literacy courses, LIB120: Introduction to Information and LIB 220: Issues of the Information Age.
 She serves on the university-wide Teaching Effectiveness Committee and the Learning Outcomes Oversight Committee and the URI Library Curriculum Committee.
 She established and is coordinator of the Rhode Island Library Associationâs Information Literacy Action Round Table (ILART).
 She joined the ACRL Immersion faculty in 2006 and has facilitated Program Track and Intentional Teacher Track.
 She was co-recipient in 2006 of the ACRL Instruction Section Innovation in Instruction Award.
 She is co-author of Teaching Information Literacy: 50 Practical Standards Based Exercises (ALA Editions 2010) and of Creating a Comprehensive Information Literacy Plan (Neal-Schuman 2005).
 In 2013, Mary was awarded the University of Rhode Island Faculty Senate Faculty Outstanding Service Award for her work as "the foremost proponent of Information Literacy on campus, developing awareness of this crucial skill for the 21st Century for the entire University."

 Topic: Building Capacity for Information Literacy Through Wisdom, Courage, and Humor